Mary Putland: Later life

 After the death of her second husband, Lady O'Connell returned to Europe, living mostly in Paris.
 She died in London in 1864.

 Legacy

 Their house Tarmons subsequently became St Vincent's College.

+Her life was dramatised in the radio play Bligh Had a Daughter and she was depicted in the radio serial Stormy Petrel and its mini series adaptation of the same name in 1960.
+She was played in the latter by Delia Williams.
+In 2023 author Sue Williams published an historical novel "That Bligh Girl" based on Putland's life.